 It would be logical for Apple to make a new size of the iPhone X while upgrading the specs, so perhaps we’ll have an iPhone X Plus.
-But whether Apple will choose to rename the device is unclear.
+It looks like there will once again be three new flagship iPhone models for 2018.

-Apple may decide to iterate on the iPhone X design in cheaper phones in its range like the iPhone SE 2 which could well arrive alongside new flagship models this year.
+Apple may also decide to iterate on the iPhone X design in cheaper phones in its range like the iPhone SE 2 which could well arrive alongside new flagship models this year.

 What will the design of the iPhone 2018 be?

-Apple is likely to iterate on the bold design of the iPhone X. It is highly unlikely that the flagship Apple iPhone for 2018 to revert to Touch ID.
-We expect a similar design – perhaps in the style of the S updates, though iPhone XS looks odd written down (and means extra small to some eyes).
+Apple is likely to iterate on the bold design of the iPhone X. We, and others, expect a similar design – perhaps in the style of the S updates, though iPhone XS looks odd written down (and means extra small).